The Squeeze Course Registration Is Open!

 Person in a beige hat using red binoculars, hidden in tall green grass.

-We look for recurring dynamics, contradictions, and workarounds that quietly shape behavior across individuals, teams, and organizations.
+These signals appear as recurring contradictions, workarounds, tension loops, and behavioral shifts that quietly shape decisions and execution across individuals, teams, and organizations.

-Not surface symptoms, but the patterns that keep repeating even as roles, strategies, and priorities change.
+Not surface symptoms, but the repeating signals that persist even as roles, strategies, and priorities change.

-These patterns are often first recognized by practitioners working across roles, teams, and systems, before they are formally named or addressed.
+These signals are often first recognized by practitioners working inside systems, before they are formally named or measured.

 Explore recent observations in The Brief →